-4.2 Crash risk or relative risk
+3.1 Crash risk or relative risk

 The over-representation of young novice drivers in crashes is an old and persistent problem (Elvik, 2010).
 It was reported for the first time in the early 1960s and is present in all developed nations with mass motorization in which young people mostly start to drive as soon they have reached the age limit for learning to drive and for taking the driving test (Vlakveld, 2016).
 Crash risk (the number of crashes per distance driven) is highest after licencing (i.e. when drivers are allowed to drive without an experienced accompanying driver) and decreases rapidly in the first months of independent driving.
-However, it takes years for the crash risk to cease declining and it remains at a low level until it gradually starts to rise again after 65 years of age (e.g. Vlakveld, 2011).
+However, it takes years for the crash risk to cease declining and remains at a low level until it gradually starts to rise again after 65 years of age (e.g. Vlakveld, 2011).
 Although the size of the effect varies, serious crashes show a substantial over-representation of young drivers relative to the distance driven.
 This is found in all studies investigating this issue (McCartt et al., 2009).
-The risk of crashes resulting in at least one killed or seriously injured casualty is higher for young male drivers than for young female drivers but there are indications that the gender gap is narrowing (Helman et al., 2017).
+The risk of crashes resulting in at least one killed or seriously injured casualty is higher for young male drivers than for young female drivers (Helman et al., 2017).